 Dr. Buyya is a Fellow of IEEE and Life Member of ACM.
 He has co-founded five IEEE/ACM international conferences: CCGrid, Cluster, Grid, e-Science, and UCC (Utility and Cloud Computing) and served as the Chair of their inaugural meetings.
-He has presented over 400 invited talks (keynotes, tutorials, and seminars) on his vision on IT Futures and advanced computing technologies at international conferences and institutions in Asia, Australia, Europe, North America, and South America.
+He served as a Member of the IEEE Computer Society Fellow Evaluating Committee in 2015, 2018, and 2021.
+He has presented over 600 invited talks (keynotes, tutorials, and seminars) on his vision on IT Futures and advanced computing technologies at international conferences and institutions in Asia, Australia, Europe, North America, and South America.
 For further information on Dr. Buyya, please visit: http://www.buyya.com

 "It has been said that to one who is good, the whole world becomes good.
 This is true so far as the individual is concerned.
 But goodness becomes dynamic only when it is practised in the face of evil.
 If you return good for good only, it is a bargain and carries no merit, but if you return good for evil, it becomes a redeeming force.
 The evil ceases before it and it goes on gathering volume and momentum like a snow-ball till it becomes irresistible." -- Mohandas Karamchand Gandhi